brown-csci0200/brown-csci0200.github.io/_staff/grace.md

 ---
 name: Grace Lee
 pronouns: She/Her
 role: UTA
 email: grace_lee1@brown.edu
 bio: Hi!
 I'm a junior concentrating in CS and economics.
-Huge fan of sunlight, fuzzy things, spicy food, and big dogs.
-Feel free to wave when you spot me camping out at Ceremony or singing with my a cappella group at Wayland Arch
+Feel free to wave if you spot me camping out at Ceremony, performing with my a cappella group at Wayland Arch, or photosynthesizing on the Main Green.
 hometown: Dallas, TX
 photo: grace.jpg
 throwback_photo: grace-throwback.jpg